 Biology Discovery Centre

 How easily do you fit inside a white shark’s jaws?
 Who’s the ancestor of T-rex?
 What’s so unique about a monotreme?
-Visit the Biology Discovery Centre to find out!
+Visit the Biological Sciences Discovery Centre to find out!
 Explore natural history treasures large and small, and say hello to Minmi, the Centre’s resident ankylosaur.

 The collection houses a range of specimens, mostly from Australia.
 Skulls, skeletons, taxidermy mounts, corals, shells, antique microscopes and trays of colourful insects are some of the items on display to visitors.
 A large amount of material is also stored off-display for research and teaching.